-We have reviewed more than 15 most popular potato ricers currently on the market and narrowed down the field to 7 best ones with UberChef Premium Stainless Steel Potato Ricer/Masher (buy on Amazon) taking the top spot as an overall best potato ricer.
+We have reviewed more than 15 most popular potato ricers currently on the market and narrowed down the field to 7 best potato ricers with UberChef Premium Stainless Steel Potato Ricer/Masher (buy on Amazon) taking the top spot as an overall best potato ricer.

 We have done all the hard work for you of gathering the information about best potato ricers and answers to questions you might have before buying one, so sit back and read on!

-Best overall potato ricer – UberChef Premium Stainless Steel Potato Ricer/Masher
+Overall best potato ricer – UberChef Premium Stainless Steel Potato Ricer/Masher (buy on Amazon)

 - 1 Do I need a potato ricer?